translate/virtaal/docs/building.rst

 .. _building#optional_packages:

-Optional packages
+Optional Packages
 =================

 These are not build dependencies but usually improve the user experience.

-- psyco - provides a nice speedup
+- psyco -- provides a nice speedup
-- Enchant, pyenchant, gtkspell and pygtkspell (might be packaged as gnome-python-extras or something similar) - provides all :doc:`spell_checking` functionality.
+- Enchant, pyenchant, gtkspell and pygtkspell (might be packaged as gnome-python-extras or something similar) -- provides all :doc:`spell_checking` functionality.
 For Windows:

   - See `Gramps